Will ensure Quad continues to be force for good: Joint statement by US, Japan | Politics

 ''We're working closely on tech and economic issues, including the Indo-Pacific Economic Framework,'' he said.

-Prime Minister Kishida said Japan and the United States are currently facing the most challenging and complex security environment in the recent history.
+Prime Minister Kishida, on his first official visit to Washington, said Japan and the United States are currently facing the most challenging and complex security environment in recent history.

-''In so doing, Japan decided to fundamentally reinforcing our defence capabilities, including in possessing the counterstrike capabilities, and in order to ensure that, increased our defence budget.
-And this new policy was set forth by Japan, and I believe that this will be beneficial for the deterrence capabilities and response capabilities of the alliance as well'' Kishida said.
+''In so doing, Japan decided to fundamentally reinforce our defence capabilities, including in possessing the counterstrike capabilities, and in order to ensure that, increased our defence budget,'' Kishida said.

+''And this new policy was set forth by Japan, and I believe that this will be beneficial for the deterrence capabilities and response capabilities of the alliance as well,'' he said.
+President Biden also congratulated Japan on the start of its two-year term on the UN Security Council and on its presidency for the month of January. ''We begin 2023 together as the closest of allies and friends, newly committed to achieving peace and prosperity, not only through our words but through our actions.
+The times demand no less,'' the US-Japan joint statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)